liehtt/info30005-2019-ch-frontend/README.md

 * [Display individual club information](https://quiet-inlet-43391.herokuapp.com/club/profile)

-After a club admin has logged in, they can view the information associated with their own club (i.e. description, contact details)
+After a club admin has logged in, they can view the information associated with their own club (i.e. description, contact details).

 | Routes            | Controllers | Models |
 | ----------------- | ----------- | ------